-Breaches will be dealt with in line with the school behaviour policy (for pupils) staff handbook.
+Breaches will be dealt with in line with the school behaviour policy (for pupils) or code of conduct/handbook (for staff).
+Staff Handbook

-Further to this, where an incident relates to an inappropriate, upsetting, violent or abusive social media post by a member of the school community, Maundene Primary School the school will request that the post be deleted and will expect this to be actioned promptly.
+Further to this, where an incident relates to an inappropriate, upsetting, violent or abusive social media post by a member of the school community,Delce Academy the school will request that the post be deleted and will expect this to be actioned promptly.